-For further discussion on U.S. policy towards Colombia, see the section on Colombia, and for discussion on the progress of legislation, see the section on Major Legislative Activity, both below.
+For further discussion on U.S. policy towards Colombia, see the section on Colombia, and for discussion on the progress of legislation, which was signed into law on August 2, 2002 (H.R.
+4775, P.L.
+107-206), see the section on Major Legislative Activity, both below.

-Pending Request for Extension of Andean Trade Preference Act (ATPA)
+Request for Extension of Andean Trade Preference Act (ATPA)

-Another aspect of the Andean Regional Initiative was President Bush's request in 2001 for the extension and broadening of the Andean Trade Preferences Act

-(ATPA) that expired in December 2001, that would give duty free or reduced-rate treatment to the products of Bolivia, Peru, Ecuador and Colombia.
-The countries are looking for parity with Central American and Caribbean preferences, provided in the U.S.-Caribbean Trade Partnership Act approved in 2000, in order to prevent a diversion of trade and investment from the Andean region to Central America or the Caribbean.8 The House passed H.R.
+Another aspect of the Andean Regional Initiative was President Bush's request in 2001 for the extension and broadening of the Andean Trade Preferences Act (ATPA) that expired in December 2001, that would give duty free or reduced-rate treatment to the products of Bolivia, Peru, Ecuador and Colombia.
+The countries are looking for parity with Central American and Caribbean preferences, provided in the U.S.-Caribbean Trade Partnership Act approved in 2000, in order to prevent a diversion of trade and investment from the Andean region to Central America or the Caribbean.
+The House passed H.R.
 3009 in late 2001 to extend the ATPA through 2006, and the Senate passed the ATPA extension on May 23, 2002, as part of an omnibus trade bill including trade promotion authority and trade adjustment assistance.
-Resolution of differences in conference is pending.
 Without congressional action the Act expired on December 4, 2001, but on February 15, 2002, the Administration implemented a 90-day deferral of duties to stay increased tariff burdens.
 When President Bush met with Andean leaders during his trip to Peru on March 23, 2002, extension of the Andean Trade Preferences Act was a major topic of discussion.
+Following lengthy debate and passage of the House-Senate conference report by both houses in July 2002, the Trade Act of 2002 was signed into law (P.L.
+107-210) on August 6, 2002.
+Title XXXI of the Act, entitled the Andean Trade Promotion and Drug Eradication Act, extends preferential tariff treatment through December 31, 2006, and broadens coverage to include products previously excluded.